matrix-org/matrix-spec-proposals/proposals/3394-new-auth-rule-that-only-allows-someone-to-post-a-message-in-relation-to-another-message.md

 ## Proposal

+In the context of this proposal, and based on [MSC3440](https://github.com/matrix-org/matrix-doc/pull/3440), a "message inside a thread" is defined as an `m.room.message` event containing an `m.relates_to` field with a relation type of `m.thread` and a "top-level message" is defined as an `m.room.message` event NOT containing such a field.

 I propose a new auth rule that only allows room members to post a message if it's in relation to another message.